-6) The Associate Director will assign a primary contact person for the respondent who will provide procedural guidance and assist the respondent as appropriate.
+6) The Associate Director, HR will assign a primary contact person for the respondent who will provide procedural guidance and assist the respondent as appropriate.

 7) The case management team will review the report of the investigation and consider its findings.

 a) The content of the investigation report that can be released in compliance with the Freedom of Information and Protection of Privacy Act [RSBC 1996] will be made available to the survivor and the respondent at their request.

 b) The investigation report will be kept in a secure location and retained in accordance with the university’s records management guidelines.